microtrain/bootcamp/03-HTML/02-HTMLFormsWithPHP.md

 **Security Check Point**
 _Never trust user input.
 User input is anything come into the server from the client.
 Even if you have written client side JavaScript to filter out malicious code, the filtered input is still left alone with the client and can be manipulated prior to transit (or even in transit).
 If it has ever existed outside of the server it CANNOT be trusted._

-##Exercise 13 - Adding a Validation Class
+##Exercise 3 - Adding a Validation Class
 Replace the contents of _/var/www/about/contact.php_ with the following.

+Explain the code to the class.

 ````
 <?php